THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 Photo: Author

-At 14 minutes into the dive, we began our return to the surface, following the previously planned decompression profiles, almost wishing that the decompression stops would be extended to prolong the experience as much as possible.
+At 14 minutes into the dive, we began our return to the surface, following the previously planned depression profiles, always wishing that the depression stops would be extended to long the experience as much as possible.

-We found Kerstin at 22 meters and continued climbing until we finally broke the surface and were greeted once again by the warmth of that beautiful day, reinforcing our gratitude for the opportunity to explore one of the most challenging and beautiful dive sites in the world.
+We found Kerstin at 22 meters and continued climbing until we finally broke the surface and were greeted once again by the warmness of that beautiful day, re-inforcing our gratitude for the opportunity to explore one of the most challenging and beautiful dive sites in the world.

-We ended the mission with a delicious Bedouin tea, made with local herbs and mint, served right in front of the entrance to the Blue Hole, in one of the local restaurants.
+We ended the mission with a delightful Bedouin tea, made with local herbs and mint, served right in front of the entrance to the Blue Hole, in one of the local restaurants.

-The Dahab Blue Hole combines stunning beauty with extreme challenges and will continue to attract technical divers looking for an epic experience.
-However, it is crucial that the site is explored with respect and adequate preparation, so that the happy ending can pave the way for an unforgettable experience, full of adventure and personal fulfillment.
+The Dahab Blue Hole combines stunning beauty with extreme challenges and will continue to attract technical differences looking for an epic experience.
+However, it is crucial that the site is explored with respect and appropriate preparation, so that the happy ending can pave the way for an unforgettable experience, full of adventure and personal completion.

 References:

 – Powell, M. (2008).
-Deco for Divers: A Diver’s Guide to Decompression Theory and Physiology.
+Deco for Divers: A Diver’s Guide to Depression Theory and Physiology.
 Dorset: Aquapress.

 – Mitchell, S. J. (2018).
 "The physiology of deep diving: what’s known, what’s not, and what we would like to know."
 Diving and Hyperbaric Medicine, 48(4), 225-235.